 1 Related Images of Canidae Grain Free Dog Food Ingredients

-Are all calories built the same?
+Are all calories good quality?

 The response is no; all calories aren't good quality.
 It is a common myth inside fitness world that weight reduction or fat gain is just a few how many calories have you ever consumed and how many have your burnt; i.e. a calorie is identical whether it be obtained from proteins, fat or carbohydrates.
 But this is not the truth.
 For example; just consider two groups - Group A consumes 2000 calories from pizza, soft drinks, hotdogs and coffee while Group B consumes exactly the same 2000 calories but from vegetables, fruits, chicken, fish and oatmeal.
 Now could you say Group B calories are superior to Group A?
 This is because the vitamins and minerals in the calories ingested by Group B is much above Group, A so that it is different.

 Does our bodies process all calories exactly the same way?
 For example; 100 Cal pack vs. 120 Cal coming from a banana?

 It was widely believed so far that every calories are processed and metabolized inside same manner inside our body.
 But scientific studies have shown otherwise; your body reacts very differently to calories according to its source and how in which it is consumed.
 Calories from different sources like proteins, fat and carbohydrates are similar within their energy content but our bodies processes each of these in different ways.
 This is because our bodies must spend different levels of energy to process and metabolize the various nutrients and calories; more energy is spent to process proteins than carbohydrates and much more energy to process carbohydrates than fat.
 Hence, 120 calories coming from a banana add fewer calories to your body than the usual 100 Cal pack.

 Does our bodies digest calories exactly the same at different times in the day?